Dominik-97/curriculum-vitae/index.md

 ---

-Focusing on big data, backend development (with overreach to frontend), product management, automated testing (E2E FE, Unit, Integration) and varisous consulting and training regarding agile practices, development, testing, data and data compliance and reporting (ETL) and visualize.

-I have more than 5 years in both startup (SMBs) and corporate environment experience.
-This gave me experiences and skills in various areas to understand how to help companies with various activities ranging from business process analysis, data analysis, testing through product management to product launch and life cycle management.
-This all helps me to help bring improvements and success to businesses in business and inter personal way.

 I have experiences from smaller companies all tha way to corporates like T-Mobile, Asseco, Renomia and Packeta.
 It has been extremely enriching experience which helped me to understand the current market needs and help businesses to translate them into efficient and succesfull internal activities from which the company can higly benefit.